amirshd22/RealEstate/readme.md

-                for profiles first we need a page with a edit profiles button and the image the homes that are still not sold the amount of followers and the amount of followings and also the amount of likes form other people
+                for profiles first we need a page with a edit profiles button and the image the homes that are still not sold the amount of followers and the amount of followings and also the amount of likes form other people so profile is done only follow and unfolow is left all need is that